 Above and beyond this we expect managers to have an in-depth knowledge of all of the above and be able to support staff in ensuring the highest standards with regard to protecting children and other vulnerable persons from being harmed or exploited by gambling.

-In so far as training, we do not intend to duplicate any existing training requirement, such as may be required by the Gambling Commission's Code of Practice.
+With regard to training, we do not intend to duplicate any existing training requirement, such as may be required by the Gambling Commission's Code of Practice.

 9.5.11.
 A self-exclusion scheme